MHickey2/Quiz-Lite/TEST.md

 - See a running total of my correct answers.

-There is a Tally under the answers, keeping check on right and wrong answer count.
+There is a Tally under the answers, keeping check on the right and wrong answer count.

 - At the end of the Quiz I would like some feedback and know what my overall score is.